 The technology is at a very early stage and faces a long journey to advance from lab testing to industrial manufacture.
 Along the way it will also have to convince its potential consumers of its ‘leather’ credentials.

 There are a great variety of new and recycled materials in different stages of development.
-The challenge is the scale of production that they need to reach to make any noticeable impact on the global textiles industry, which as of 2012 stood at 83 million tonnes.
+The challenge is the scale of production that they need to reach to make any noticeable impact on the global textiles industry.

 Towards Sustainability in the Textiles Sector?
 A new paradigm on fibre sourcing – Solidaridad